influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/nodes/ec2_autoscale_node.md

 Available Statistics:

-* increase_events -- number of times the replica count was increased.
+* `increase_events`: number of times the replica count was increased.
-* decrease_events -- number of times the replica count was decreased.
+* `decrease_events`: number of times the replica count was decreased.
-* cooldown_drops -- number of times an event was dropped because of a cooldown timer.
+* `cooldown_drops`: number of times an event was dropped because of a cooldown timer.
-* errors -- number of errors encountered, typically related to communicating with the AWS autoscaling API.
+* `errors`: number of errors encountered, typically related to communicating with the AWS autoscaling API.

 ### Constructor